espinks/LizFinalProjectITIS6177/README.md

 # Azure Translate API

 Welcome to my final project for ITIS 6177.
 This project serves as an API connecting you, the user, to Microsoft Azure's Translator API, providing an intuitive and seamless design.
+This is a REST API using Azure Cognitive Services to translate text, hosted on Azure App Service.

 Live API link: http://172.190.81.205:8080/api